Candy-O: Cover art

 The album cover was painted by artist Alberto Vargas, who was known for his paintings of pin-up girls that appeared in Esquire and Playboy magazines in the 1940s through the 1960s.
-The idea to hire Vargas came from drummer David Robinson, the band's artistic director and a collector of pin-ups.
-The 83-year-old Vargas had retired several years earlier but was persuaded to take the assignment by his niece, who was a fan of the Cars.
+The idea to hire Vargas came from drummer David Robinson, the band's visual director and a collector of pin-ups.
+The 83-year-old Vargas had retired several years earlier at least in part due to the death of his wife.
+According to Johnny Lee, Vargas was persuaded to take the assignment by his great-niece who was a fan of the Cars.
 The painting, depicting a woman sprawled across the hood of a Ferrari 365 GTC/4, was based on a photo shoot directed by Robinson at a Ferrari dealership.
 The model, coincidentally named Candy Moore, briefly dated Robinson afterward.

 Candy Moore

 Candy Moore, a model and actress who appeared in the 1981 movie Lunch Wagon, is often confused with an actress of the same name who starred in The Lucy Show and married actor Paul Gleason.
 The case of incorrect identity is pervasive throughout the Internet, having the Lucy Show actress often linked to, and credited with, the work of the model found on the Cars' album.
 The Candy Moore from the cover of the Candy-O album can also be found wearing a red shirt on the cover of Rick James' album Street Songs, and on subsequent sleeves for his singles such as "Ghetto Life".
-Other shots of the model during the Candy-O cover shoot, can be found in a video interview with David Robinson.
+Other shots of the model during the Candy-O cover shoot can be found in a video interview with David Robinson.

-Reception
+Critical reception

 Candy-O was positively received by critics.
 Harry Sumrall of The Washington Post praised the album as "invigorating and enlightening" and found that Ocasek's songs possessed a "certain adolescent charm" while avoiding "any direct allusions to '50s rock 'n' roll."
 Village Voice critic Robert Christgau summarized the album as follows: "Cold and thin, shiny and hypnotic, it's what they do best—rock and roll that is definitely pop without a hint of cuteness".

 Rolling Stone writer Tom Carson was more reserved in his praise, writing, "It's almost inevitable that Candy-O, the Cars' second album, doesn't seem nearly as exciting as their first.
 The element of surprise is gone, and the band hasn't been able to come up with anything new to replace it.
 Candy-O is an elaborately constructed, lively, entertaining LP that's packed with good things.
 And it's got a wonderful title.
 But it's a little too disciplined, a shade too predictable."